The UN Recovery and Peacebuilding Programme

 The UN RPP has addressed priority needs in eastern Ukraine arising since the outbreak of the armed conflict in the spring of 2014.
 The programme is intended to strengthen community security and social cohesion, support the economic recovery of conflict-affected communities, and further the implementation of decentralisation and healthcare reforms in government-controlled areas of Donetsk and Luhansk oblasts.

 The total budget for 2019-2022 is over US$80 million.

 The United Nations Recovery and Peacebuilding Programme has three components:

 The United Nations Recovery and Peacebuilding Programme operates in six oblasts: Donetsk, Luhansk, Dnipropetrovsk, Zaporizhzhia and Kharkiv; while the Rule of Law project operates in Zhytomyr Oblast.

 - Donetsk, Luhansk and Zaporizhzhia Oblast Administrations

-- Ministry of Veterans Affairs, Temporary Occupied Territories and Internally Displaced Persons of Ukraine
+- Ministry for Reintegration of Temporary Occupied Territories of Ukraine

 - Ministry of Communities and Territories Development of Ukraine